luke4641942/Tweet-Misinformation-/README.md

 This was a ML assignment completed in my final year of uni for BISM3206.
-Manipulating the given data into various features and using a black forest model, i was able to build a model that predicted misinformation in tweets.
+Manipulating the given data into various features and using a black forest model, I was able to build a model that predicted misinformation in tweets to a 95.4% accuracy.

+In the pursuit of accurate identification of misinformation within tweets, I have developed eight features that were used in classification.
+The use of TFDIF is to find the significant terms within the tweet and headlines to find the relevant information.
+Doc2Vec then captures semantic information of the texts, paired with FastText which concentrates on capturing word embeddings with a proficiency in handling misspellings and slang (perfect for tweets).
+Unique author ID allows the models to create a more informed model based on the author and their past tweets.
+Post engagement reflects how much engaging the tweet is getting and the user presence metric provides insight on credibility and influence of content creators.
+Both of which may be key flags for misinformation.
+NER was implemented to identify key entities in the texts, potentially indicating targeted misinformation campaigns.
+Finally, sentiment analysis highlights the emotional tone of the content.